mikeizbicki/cmc-csci040/README.md

         1. and computer science sequence.
     1. This course is more practical than the Mudd/Pomona courses.

+       Lots of the cool applications in the Pomona/Mudd CS curriculum are "reserved" for their upper division class, but I've included them directly in this intro course.

-       This course is especially designed to connect computer science to non-STEM subjects like
+    1. This course is especially designed to connect computer science to non-STEM subjects like
         1. economics,
         1. government,
         1. literature, and